 A limited but increasing number of HIV-infected adolescents are long-term survivors of HIV infection acquired perinatally or in infancy through blood products.
-Such adolescents are usually heavily ART experienced and may have a unique clinical course that differs from that of adolescents infected later in life.5 If these heavily ART-experienced adolescents harbor resistant virus, optimal ARV regimens should be based on the same guiding principles as for heavily ART-experienced adults.
-(See Virologic and Immunogic Failure.)
+Such adolescents are usually heavily ART experienced and may have a unique clinical course that differs from that of adolescents infected later in life.8 Those adolescents infected perinatally or in infancy were often started on ART early in life with mono or dual therapy regimens resulting in incomplete viral suppression and emergence of resistance.
+If these heavily ART-experienced adolescents harbor resistant virus, optimal ARV regimens should be selected on the basis of the same guiding principles used for heavily ART-experienced adults (see Virologic Failure and Suboptimal Immunologic Response).

 Adolescents are developmentally at a difficult crossroad.
-Their needs for autonomy and independence and their evolving decisional capacity intersect and compete with concrete thinking processes, risk-taking behaviors, preoccupation with self-image, and the need to "fit in" with their peers.
+Their needs for autonomy and independence and their evolving decisional capacity intersect and compete with their concrete thinking processes, risk-taking behaviors, preoccupation with self-image, and need to fit in with their peers.
 This makes it challenging to attract and sustain adolescents' focus on maintaining their health, particularly for those with chronic illnesses.
 These challenges are not specific to any particular transmission mode or stage of disease.
-Thus, irrespective of disease duration or mode of HIV transmission, every effort must be made to engage them in care so they can improve and maintain their health for the long term.
+Thus, irrespective of disease duration or mode of HIV transmission, every effort must be made to engage and maintain adolescents in care so they can improve and maintain their health for the long term.
+Adolescents may seek care in several settings including pediatric-focused HIV clinics, adolescent/young adult clinics, and adult-focused clinics.9 Regardless of the setting, expertise in caring for adolescents is critical to creating a supportive environment for engaging youth in care.^{9,10}